Not top drawer

-I suppose that Robert Buckner, author of the screenplay, wrote that Tolstoyan prose and Curtiz thought it good and left it in, and Flynn and the African-American actors were ready to say it.
+I suppose that Buckner wrote that Tolstoyan prose and Curtiz thought it good and left it in, and Flynn and the African-American actors were ready to say it.

 Another odd thing about the movie is that it’s got nothing to do with Santa Fe.
 There seems to be a completely irrelevant plotline about building a railroad there along the Santa Fe Trail but I still don’t see what on earth it has to do with anything.
 Bosley Crowther in The New York Times said the picture was “the biggest non-sequitur of the season, from the directional, historical and titular point of view.”
 They had the première in Santa Fe though, just as they had premièred Dodge City in Dodge City and Virginia City in Virginia City.

 There are a couple of songs.

 All in all, Santa Fe Trail has a few qualities.
 It’s energetic and lively, and there’s a lot of gallopin’ and shootin’.
 There are a few funny lines in the script.
 De Havilland is back (Miriam Hopkins had replaced her in Virginia City) and is decorative and amusing.
 But the whole story leaves rather an unpleasant taste in the mouth, and furthermore, the film wasn’t even all that good on its own terms.
 Dodge City and Virginia City were more fun.

 The picture was in Warners’ snazzy new Vitasound process, and Warners were noticeably good at sound.
 But they forgot to renew the copyright on the picture, so it is now in the public domain and prints available might be copies of copies, with poor quality audio and image.